ouch-org/ouch/README.md

 # Contributing

 `ouch` is made out of voluntary work, contributors are very welcome!
-No contribution is too small and all contributions are valued.
+Contributions of all sizes are appreciated.

 - Open an [issue](https://github.com/ouch-org/ouch/issues).
 - Package it for your favorite distribution or package manager.
+- Share it with a friend!
 - Open a pull request.

-- Share it with a friend!
+If you're creating a Pull Request, check [CONTRIBUTING.md](./CONTRIBUTING.md).

 [`tar`]: https://www.gnu.org/software/tar/
 [infozip]: http://www.info-zip.org/